What is Blockchain?

 - You pay the network fee.
-This is part of the reward that the miners receive for including your transaction into the next block.
+This is part of the miners' reward for including your transaction in the next block.

 - Your transaction is added to a block.
 This block is created by the participant who won the right to do so, depending on the consensus algorithm (miners, validators, etc.).
 The bigger your network fee, the more likely you are to be included before others, so your transaction might go through faster.

 - The block is added to the blockchain.
 It goes through the aforementioned hashing process first.
 Once the block is added, you can’t change it anymore (which also means you can’t reverse your transaction unless the recipient decides to send you your funds back).

 The process of adding a block to the blockchain depends on another factor called a consensus algorithm.
 They are used to decide which participant gets to add the next block (and receive the rewards).
 There are several different consensus algorithms, but two of the most common ones are: